ethanyanjiali/deep-vision/imagenet-2012/pytorch/README.md

 There're few tips before you acutally start training:

 - There're multiple options defined in `train.py`.
 For example, model to train `-m`, and checkpoint file to use `-c`.
+- There's an older version of training script called `train_old.py` which is used when I train some model.
+You should use `train.py` though because it's a refactored and improved version.
 - There're also some examples for how to resume previous paused training in the Makefile.
 - To run the notebook, please download the pretrained model to `saved_model` directory first.
 - `data_load.py` implements some common data preprocessing and augmentation by using numpy.
 I could have use PyTorch built-in utils but this makes the process more clear